IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The Authorization Client actor claiming the Authorization Server Metadata option SHALL use the "token_endpoint" URL from the Authorization Server Metadata Document to obtain the access token.

-The Authorization server SHALL direct the user agent to the Authorization Clients redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
+The Authorization server SHALL redirect the user agent to the Authorization Clients redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
 The response parameter SHALL be as follows:

 - *code* (REQUIRED): The authorization code generated by the Authorization Server.